outaagunga/documentation/AI_for_research.md

 ### **STEP 7: Write the Literature Review Section**

-Use your summaries to build the Literature Review around 2–3 main themes.
+Use your sources summaries to build the Literature Review on around 2–3 main themes. i.e.
-To make transitions smoother, use AI for synthesis.
+Go to the paper outline (structure) you had generated and use the 1st theme with this prompt on AI
+Do the same with other remaining theses.
 Prompt:

 > “I am drafting the section of my Literature Review on [Heading of the section/Theme].
 The main arguments I want to synthesize are: [List of 3–4 arguments from different sources- you can use summary table of sources].
 Draft a cohesive, one-paragraph transition that synthesizes these points, maintains an academic tone, and uses appropriate APA-style signal phrases (e.g., ‘According to Smith,’ ‘Jones and Miller found’).”

+**Then combine the generated themes and Polish them**.
+Also add a brief opening paragraph to introduce your Literature Review and a short ending paragraph.
+Prompt:
+> "Combine my three literature review sections (themes) into one cohesive part with smooth transitions and a brief opening and closing paragraph.
+Maintain APA tone and logical flow.
+[Paste the 3 themes of your the literature review]."

 ✅ **Action:**

 * Edit the AI’s output to match your voice.
-* Cite each source in APA in-text format (Author, Year).
+* Cite each source in APA in-text format.
+Citations follow APA style:
+      * One author: (Smith, 2023)
+      * Two authors: (Jones & Miller, 2022)
+      * Three or more authors: (Ngugi et al., 2024)

 ---